Search our website

 Why are competencies so popular?

-1. We can use competency modelling to simplify the hiring of new employees by using assessments and other selection procedures that measure the competencies.
+1. Hiring and Selection: We can use competency modelling to simplify the hiring of new employees by using assessments and other selection procedures that measure the competencies.

-2. We can streamline the training of employees by creating courses aimed at the development of certain competencies.
+2. Training & Development: We can streamline the training of employees by creating courses aimed at the development of certain competencies.

-3. We simplify the evaluation of employees’ performance by structuring the appraisal instrument around competencies;
+3. Performance Management: We simplify the evaluation of employees’ performance by structuring the appraisal instrument around competencies;

-4. furthermore we can promote employees by using the competencies to establish promotion criteria.
+4. Career Development: We can promote employees by using the competencies to establish promotion criteria.

-7. Lastly competency models can support organizational change efforts by developing broad systematic support of future-oriented competencies
+6. Organisational Change: Lastly competency models can support organisational change efforts by developing broad systematic support of future-oriented competencies

 Newsletter